Houston Murder Defense Attorney

 Capital murder convictions may lead to life imprisonment or the death penalty for those over the age of 17 in Texas.
 No one who is successfully declared mentally unstable or incapacitated can be sentenced to death for any capital homicide act.

-Contact a Houston Murder Charges Lawyer
+Contact a Houston Homicide Lawyer Today

 The laws surrounding capital homicide in Texas constantly change, making the services of a skilled attorney the only option in successfully evaluating and fighting against charges.
 Depending on the nature specific details of your case, charges may be dropped or reduced.
 During sentencing, a “heat of passion” argument may be successful in proving the motivation or cause for a homicide.
 Making this clarification can also reduce sentencing.